If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 ‘Be careful, Harry,’ Salazar murmured.
 ‘Especially when you come to make your own changes.
 The runes will carry slightly different associations to you than they do for me.
 My corrections can no longer help you, the complexity of the intent has passed beyond that point.’

-Harry raised his wand sketched runes into the floor purple flames, forming the three concentric, seven-pointed stars.
-He glanced back and forth between the book, checking his pattern and tweaking the occasional cluster of runes to ensure the balance of intent remained even.
+Harry raised his wand and sketched runes of purple flame into the floor, forming the three concentric, seven-pointed stars.
+He glanced back and forth between the book and the pattern, tweaking the occasional cluster of runes.

 He makes it sound so simple.
 Harry’s stomach churned and his heart picked up its beat, hammering against his ribs.
 Take the plunge.
 We can’t look back.
 We can’t lose Fleur.
 He took a deep breath and bared his wrist, pressing the tip of his wand into his skin.